FT-ZHOU-ZZZ/CMTA/README.md

                                       --alpha 1.0 \
                                       --OOM 4096
 ```
-<font color="red"> If the number of patches is larger than 4096, randomly sampling 4096 patches. __If there is still OOM issue, you can futher reduce the number of sampled patches.__</font>
+If the number of patches is larger than 4096, randomly sampling 4096 patches. __If there is still OOM issue, you can futher reduce the number of sampled patches.__

 ## Acknowledgements
 Huge thanks to the authors of following open-source projects: